transoceanic/mobileClick/README.md

 If you bind ***mobileclick*** to button html element this event triggered if between start touching and finish you don't leave button bound rectangle.

 In case of other html element this event triggered if between start touching and finish you don't leave button bound rectangle and move finger no more than 20px on each side.

+All open source code is licenced under the FreeBSD License